Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights

-The Dallas Cowboys (3-1) are touchdown favorites as they try to continue their three-game winning streak in a matchup with the New York Giants (1-3) on Sunday, October 10, 2021 at AT&T Stadium.
-The contest's over/under is set at 52.
+The Dallas Cowboys (3-1) are touchdown favorites as they try to continue their three-game winning streak in a matchup against the New York Giants (1-3) on Sunday, October 10, 2021 at AT&T Stadium.
+The contest has an over/under of 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.